Macrometacorp/docs/docs/cep/tutorials/correlating-data.md

 	CREATE SINK ProductionDecreaseAlertStream WITH (type='log', prefix='Decrease in production detected:') (productName string, originalAmount long, laterAmount long, factoryBranch string);
     ```

     The output directed to this stream is published via a sink of the `c8streams` type.
-For more information about publishing data via sinks, see the [Publishing Data](publishing-data.md).

 4. To apply the pattern so that the production trend can be observed, add the `from` clause as follows.